tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step5.md

 1. You can also see on the provided `Errors` graph that there are no new traces with errors coming in.
 It seems all of the fixes have done their job.

 Another quick place to check the overall health of our application is by using the <a href="https://app.datadoghq.com/apm/map" target="_datadog">**APM** > **Service Map**</a>.
 When used in conjuction with monitors you can get insights on your services with a glance.
-The markers on the `store-frontend` and `advertisements-service` nodes are now green with `discounts-service` remaining green, meaning the monitor for each service is in the `OK` status.
+The markers on the `store-frontend` and `advertisements-service` nodes are now green, indicating the monitor for each service is in the `OK` status.

 7. Click the `store-frontend` service node and select **View service overview**. <p> Notice that the **Total Requests** and **Total Errors** graphs have no new error data since you fixed the `store-frontend`.

-Let's explore the `store-frontend` service more to see if the app has any other undesired behavior.
+Let's explore the `store-frontend` service more to see if the app has any other undesired behaviors.